nigelredding/act65.github.io/interests.md

 published: true
 ---

-# Structures
+# Complex structures

-> How can we design structures that function how we want them to?
-Why do certain structures work so well?

 How does structure effect function?
-(To be honest I am not quite learn what I mean by this question, but that is half the effort)
-What is the best way to think about some thing?
-Generally, using some language that reflects the true structure.
-Some languages are better than others, why?

-Aka patterns?
+Structure is function.
+Built on simple foundations, … ?

 ### Languages

->
+> Semantic and syntax.

 * Why is linear algebra such an effective language for thinking about and implementing structure in systems?
 What would a non-linear and differentiable language for structure look like?
 What language would allow me to differentiably learn, say, a convolution?
 What alternatives are there to representing information that rival linear algebra?
 * What is the right language for describing systems of loss functions, optimisers and agents?
 How should they be composed and decomposed?